manav148/PyUIT/SampleRules/README.md

             "fields": { -> Fields to be filled in page "q": "I am lucky"
             },
-            "success_string": "lucky" -> The test is successful if we find this string in the final page }
+            "success_string": "lucky" -> The test is successful if we find this string after filling and posting the form }
     ],
     [